PaperCutSoftware/git-from-powershell/demo-script.md

-# Demostration of Git at the PowerShell prompt
+# Demonstration of Git at the PowerShell prompt

 ## Config